Terms and Conditions for Diploma in Dental Nursing

 Harriet Ellis has a strict policy in regards to students finding employment within a Dental Surgery whilst studying on the course.
 All students must be in a Dental Placement within 3 months of starting their online training.
 E.g. if online class starts on the 25th March, a student must be in employment no later than the 25th June.

-In the unlikely event that a student does not find employment again, after 6 months of starting the online course, the student will have the option of paying a one off continuation fee of £99 + VAT (£118.80) in order to continue the qualification until the next examination date.
+In the very unlikely event that the student does not find employment again, after 6 months of starting the online course, the student will have the option of paying a one off continuation fee of £599 in order to continue the qualification until the next examination date.
 The student will be required to continue studying on the original course that they booked onto and will also receive access to revision pods to help their studies further.
 Please note that there will be no additional classroom lessons for students.

 Payment of Course fees

 All course fees are to be paid in full before a login and starter pack is sent to you for your registration to the E-learning Diploma in Dental Nursing course.
 All course fees are to be paid in full before the first scheduled lesson of this course.
 The course Tuition fee is £1319 plus the exam fee of £485 (NEBDN Examination Fee) + £65(Harriet Ellis Exam Processing Administration Fee).
 Total fee is £1869.

 Option 2 Deposit and interest free instalment option

 Failure to service monthly installment plan.

 If you have chosen the Installment Plan option, your monthly payment will be taken by direct debit after completing and agreeing to our direct debit mandate conditions.